jlooper/msft-learn-apis/module-design-template.md

 3. Build a basic API locally
 4. Authentication strategies
 5. Query your first API to get an image of the earth from NASA
-6. Query the OpenWeatherMap API with query parameters
+6. Work with query parameters to see if a meteor is approaching the Earth
+7. Handle responses, including errors by understanding HTTP codew
-7. Using libraries to help with your queries (axios)
+8. Using libraries to help with your queries (axios)
 8. Other types of APIs you might encounter

 ## Chunk your content into subtasks